 - 24k Enrolled Learners

 - Live Class

 MSBI & Power BI are both popular services in the Business Intelligence World today.
-So, here’s an article comparing both, MSBI vs Power BI, for you readers.
+So, here’s an article comparing both, MSBI vs Power BI, for your readers.

 Now, remember, MSBI is a product with ETL capabilities.
-It Extracts, Transforms & Loads Data, can organize and visualize multidimensional data, whereas, Power BI is a Data Analytics tools that offer Data modeling capabilities, including data preparation, data discovery and creating interactive dashboards.
+It Extracts, Transforms & Loads Data, can organize and visualize multidimensional data, whereas, Power BI is a Data Analytics tool that offers Data modeling capabilities, including data preparation, data discovery, and creating interactive dashboards.
 Hence, it wouldn’t be fair to compare both of these products.